gvaldez81/semitki/README.md

 Some grunt tasks have both `development` and `production` targets, the default is to execute development targets.

+`grunt watch` will trigger the default task everytime a file under `front` directory changes.

 #### Adding new bower components